 Many people like to give their photos white borders or compile them into collages before posting to Instagram.
 Although there are several third-party apps that let you do this prior to posting, Instagram has its own app called Layout.

 Layout not only lets you easily combine multiple photos into a single image, but also create one-of-a-kind layouts by remixing your photos.
-When uploading from your Library, you'll see the Layout app symbol in the far right of the bottom of the image.
+When uploading from your Gallery, you'll see the Layout app symbol in the far right of the bottom of the image.
 Tap it and you can continue selecting images, followed by the layout you want.
 You can read more about it here.

 First of all: Time lapse or time-lapse photography is a cinematography technique whereby frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.